2014 May Day protests: Ukraine

-In Odessa, May Day rallies have turned into anti-government protests.
+In Odesa, May Day rallies have turned into anti-government protests.
 Clashes have broken out between protesters and police in Donetsk as separatists attempted to storm the prosecutor's office.

 United Kingdom

 Thousands of activists attended a May Day rally in honour of veteran political campaigner Tony Benn and rail union leader Bob Crow who died within days of each other in March.

 North America

 United States

 Thousands of community advocates and immigrant rights supporters marched for worker rights and immigrant justice in downtown Los Angeles.
 Three different May Day marches were planned by three different groups.
 As a result of the marches, some downtown streets were closed.